 Comparing two numbers when sorting is easy, using < and > operators, and comparing Strings is easy, using the .compareTo() method.
 But how are we going to compare two Objects, in this case two Book object or two Author objects?

 We can write .compareTo() methods for each of those classes!
-Although we don't have implement the Comparable interface to write those classes, it is in our best interest to do so.
+Although we don't have to implement the Comparable interface to write those classes, it is in our best interest to do so.
 If we do that, then we can use sorting algorithms that will automatically sort Comparable-implement classes for us.

 Books are typically ordered by their authors, so let's use that as the first basis of comparison—we need our books to be comparable by authors.
 Recall that there is a Comparable interface that allows us to compare two objects, as long as those object implement the interface by defining a .compareTo() method.
 We can implement Comparable with our Author class so that all Author objects can be compared with each other.